Sewanee and Yale Collaborations

 Applying to the Program

-Applications for summer-only internships at the Yale Child Study Center are ACE Medical Internships administered by Sewanee's Career & Leadership Development Office, and typically due in February or March.
+Applications for summer-only internships at the Yale Child Study Center are ACE Medical Internships administered by Sewanee's Career & Leadership Development Office, and deadlines for applications can be found here or by contacting that office.

 Program Director at Sewanee: